|Fastest Growing Market:||Asia Pacific|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The impact of COVID-19 on the biosimilars market may be significant, and it has imposed a great challenge to the pharmaceutical companies focused on biosimilar development.
-The reduction in the FDA approval of non-COVID therapeutics during the current pandemic is expected to delay the process of product approvals and launches, thereby, hindering the market growth.
-Also, as most of the clinical trials have been postponed to combat the COVID-19 situation and minimize the infection among participants, most of the pipeline products are exhibiting a slow pace of research and development activities.
-Also, due to the lockdown and travel restrictions across the world, there is a shortage in supply chain and raw materials, which would impact biosimilar production.
-Thus, because of the above-mentioned factors, COVID-19 has a great impact on the market.
+The impact of COVID-19 on the biosimilars market may be significant, and it has imposed a great challenge on the pharmaceutical companies focused on biosimilar development.
+The reduction in the FDA approval of non-COVID therapeutics during the current pandemic is expected to delay the process of product approvals and launches, hindering the market growth.
+Also, as most of the clinical trials have been postponed to combat the COVID-19 situation and minimize the infection among participants, most pipeline products exhibit a slow pace of research and development activities.
+Also, due to the global lockdown and travel restrictions, there is a shortage in supply chain and raw materials, which would impact biosimilar production.
+Thus, COVID-19 greatly impacts the market because of the factors above.

 Scope of the Report

 A biosimilar is a biologic that is “similar” to another biologic medicine (known as a reference product), which is already licensed by the US Food and Drug Administration (FDA).
-Biosimilars are highly similar to the reference product in terms of safety, purity, and potency, but may have minor differences in clinically inactive components.
-In approving biosimilars, the FDA may require that manufacturers conduct a clinical study (or studies) sufficient to establish safety, purity, or potency in one or more uses for which the reference product is licensed and the biosimilar seeks licensure.
+Biosimilars are highly similar to the reference product in terms of safety, purity, and potency but may have minor differences in clinically inactive components.
+In approving biosimilars, the FDA may require that manufacturers conduct a clinical study (or studies) sufficient to establish safety, purity, or potency in one or more uses for which the reference product is licensed, and the biosimilar seeks licensure.
 The biosimilars market is segmented by product class (monoclonal antibodies, recombinant hormones, immunomodulators, anti-inflammatory agents, and other product classes), application (blood disorders, growth hormonal deficiency, chronic and autoimmune disorders, oncology, and other applications), and geography (North America, Europe, Asia-Pacific, Middle-East and Africa, and South America).
-The report offers the value (in USD million) for the above segments.
+The market report also covers the estimated market sizes and trends for 17 countries across major global regions.
+The report offers the value (USD million) for the above segments.